 I am talking about taking advantage of your own card(s).

-The trick lies in the sort of tactics, which are successfully employed by those credit card companies to cream profit off us, that would inflate rather than deflate our wallet.
+The trick lies in the sort of tactics which are successfully employed by those credit card companies to earn a profit off of us, that would inflate rather than deflate our wallet.

 It seems that credit card companies are always trying to find new ways to lure people in.